Day Trading Salary – How Much Can Top Traders Make [Plus Video]

 Will you be able to withstand the mental laps you will put yourself through as you go on this journey?

-Treat trading the same way you would any other career that requires hard work, smarts, passion and a bit of luck.
+Treat trading as any other career that requires hard work, smarts, passion and a bit of luck.

 For some reason, day trading is looked at as the lottery of life.
-For me, learning to day trade has arguably been one fo the most challenging endeavors of my life.
+Many think it should be easy, when, in fact, learning to day trade is arguably one of the most challenging endeavors you can pursue.

-It still baffles me that everyone wants to know about all the money to be made, but are unwilling to put in the thousands of hours of trade review and practice to get better.
+It is baffling that everyone wants to know about all the money to be made but are unwilling to put in the thousands of hours of trade review and practice to get better.

-If you heard someone joined a law firm, would you expect them to make a senior partner’s salary in a year?
+If someone joined a law firm, would you expect them to make a senior partner’s salary in a year?

 Of course not!